- Cancer Information

 - Emotional support

-You might find it challenging to talk to the person about their cancer diagnosis and treatment.
+You might want to talk to the person about their cancer diagnosis and treatment, but not know how.
 This may be because you:

 - don’t know what to say or how to respond

 - feel you have to be supportive and strong for the person with cancer, and worry you could become emotional.